thomasAmorrow/oer-dataflow/README.md

 Default passwords are used for current containers, DO NOT EXPOSE TO THE INTERNET

-First time use requires initialization of airflow, use docker compose up airflow-init
+First time use requires initialization of airflow, use init script.